Is your organisation not communicating and linking up between its different parts? Consider its social network.

 What is the benefit of encouraging employees to be entrepreneurial and to follow their interests?
 Tata Communications' Chief Human Resources Officer shares the programmes and benefits that have been borne out of this mind-set.

 CXA-- a company that is in startup mode-- has defined their competitive edge: focus on upskilling and reskilling employees.
+CXA's Chief People Officer shares how they are preparing employees for the future of work, and explains how CXA ensures its workforce remains relevant.

 Chatbots may solve a recruiter's biggest headache: asking the same introductory question to dozens of candidates.
 While chatbots may eventually be used for senior-level hires, here is how they can be used to initially screen entry-level hires.

 Though there are challenges for SMEs that are expanding into the region and expatriating talent, preparation is the key to success.
-Why is it important for Singaporean small and medium-sized enterprises (SMEs) to expand in the region?

 How does an average team become a high-performing one?
 Jamil Qureshi, a performance coach and psychologist, has coached business leaders, English Premier football clubs, Formula 1 racecar drivers, and many top golfers.
+He shares five indicators teams can use to assess their performance.

-"When people go to work, they shouldn't have to leave their hearts at home." – Betty Bender.
+"When people go to work, they shouldn't have to leave their hearts at home." - Betty Bender.
 This may seem like an obvious premise for developing an employee value proposition (EVP), but it is not always that easy.
+With the resurgence of the global economy, companies - especially in Asia-Pacific - are looking not just to hire but to retain their talent.

 HQ Asia speaks with Junjie Zhou of Shopee about talent development for both emerging and mid- to senior-level talent.
 Zhou also shares how they have scaled from 10 employees to over 2,000 in less than three years.